pkdone/practical-mongodb-aggregations-book/README.md

  * In the Composability chapter, provide more detail and examples on factoring out complex boilerplate parts of a pipeline into separate JavaScript functions
  * New section in book for complex field value manipulations (focussing on strings and arrays manipulations)
  * Further example chapters at each of the 3 complexity levels
- * One big $set stage vs multiple $set stage - pros & cons
+ * One big $set stage vs multiple $set stages - pros & cons

 ----